 KIRIN WACHTER-GRENE - Graduate Tutor

 Kirin received her MA in Liberal Studies in 2009 from the Graduate Center, CUNY in New York City where she was also a professional editor.
-She is currently pursuing her Ph.D. in English Literature and Culture at UW, as well as serving as one of the Assistant Directors of the Expository Writing Program (EWP)for English 131.
+She is currently pursuing her Ph.D. in English Literature and Culture at UW.
+From 2011 to 2013, she served as one of the Assistant Directors of the Expository Writing Program (EWP) for English 131.
 She has been a tutor for over a decade, working with a diverse population ranging from high-schoolers, to college students, grad students, and professional adults working in a variety of academic and non-academic genres.
 She has extensive experience working with writers on a wide variety of academic, professional, and personal writing tasks, but she especially loves working with argumentative, analytical essays, personal statements, and cover letters.
 Above all, she believes in helping writers strengthen their critical thinking skills as a means to apply those skills to their reading comprehension and writing development.
 Helping writers realize and articulate their argument, and develop that argument with comprehensive organizational support, evidence, and analysis is a highlight of her tutoring practice.
 On her days off, you can find her record shopping, going to shows, looking at art, traveling as much as possible, and running around loving life.

 Shuo is majoring in Computer Science.
 Although he is not a tutor at OWRC, he thinks critically in coding.
 To him, coding and writing have plenty of aspects in common, since they both value and cherish dazzling ideas, unique insights, precise logics, and a bit of thirst for perfection.
 He is willing to solve computer and website problems.
 In his free time, he loves driving or riding to explore new scenic spots.
 Reading and cooking (non-American style Chinese food) are also his favorites.